tylert/freq-lists/README.rst

 You must have the following tools installed:

+* (REQUIRED) Python 3.10.x or newer;  for using the "multi_outputter" script for processing the input data files
-* (REQUIRED) editcp_ 1.0.23 or newer (and/or just the "dmrRadio_" binary 1.0.23 or newer) for exporting/importing codeplugs to/from JSON
+* (REQUIRED) dmrRadio_ binary 1.0.23 or newer;  for exporting/importing codeplugs to/from JSON and generating blank codeplugs
+* (SUGGESTED) editcp_ 1.0.23 or newer;  for further editing codeplugs
-* (SUGGESTED) jq_ for working with JSON payloads
+* (REQUIRED) jq_;  for working with JSON payloads

 .. _editcp: https://github.com/DaleFarnsworth-DMR/editcp
 .. _dmrRadio: https://github.com/DaleFarnsworth-DMR/dmrRadio